Dogs suffer from diseases just like humans.

 It is also possible to pick them up from dirt or infected water.
 Your vet can treat most common intestinal parasites.
 This is important, because some of them can be quite harmful.

-It is also a good idea to regularly deworm your dog, especially when it is young.
+It is also a good idea to regularly deworm your dog, especially when it is young, or when you notice symptoms of a worm infestation.
 Learn how to deworm a puppy, so you can do it yourself at home and save yourself several trips to the vet.

 The digestive systems of puppies are still developing, and certain puppies may have weak stomachs.
 This indicates that they may have had a rough time coping with specific products or styles of food.
 Most would also respond poorly to a sudden shift in diet.